A1phaQ/A1phaQ/README.md

-- 👋 Hi, I’m @ZxAlphAq
+- 👋 Hi, I’m @ZxAlphAQ
 - 🤖 I’m interested in bot
 - ✍🏻 I’m currently learning Python
 - 🥂 you can find me in discord